hashicorp/policy-library-CIS-Policy-Set-for-AWS-IAM-Terraform/policies/README.md

-# Testing Pre-written Sentinel Policies for Center for Internet Security(CIS) AWS Foundations Benchmark
+# Testing Pre-written Sentinel Policies for AWS Foundations Benchmark

 These pre-written policies help organizations maintain compliance by validating configurations against industry standards.
 By running these tests, users can ensure that their pre-written policies are tested for different scenarios.
 This README also provides details of the folder structure for organizing policies and tests.

 ## Folder Structure

-The folder structure that is followed for Pre-written Sentinel Policies for CIS and their tests is as follows:
+The folder structure that is followed for Pre-written Sentinel Policies and their tests is as follows:

 ```
 /policies/